hexojs/site/source/docs/plugins.md

 });
 ```

-## Migrator
+## Migrators

-Migrators are used to migrate from other system to Hexo.
+Migrators are used to migrate from other systems to Hexo.

 ### Syntax